omaops/FlyMyPlane/README.md

-# FlyMyPlane (AKA AddyBot)
+# FlyMyPlane
 ## Introduction
-FlyMyplane is an addon for Lockheed Martin's Prepar3D® simulation software that allows a trainer to have full control of a students flight controls via irc protocols.
+FlyMyplane (aka AddyBot) is an addon for Lockheed Martin's Prepar3D® simulation software that allows a trainer to have full control of a students flight controls via irc protocols.
 This version was made and tested on Twitch which allows users (Chat) to send text to the platform via IRC.
 It allows, for instance a twitch streamer, to open P3D, start a flight and connect this system with their Twitch accont so that the software gets access to the chat feed.
 This allows the system to get a read on users typing specific commands.

 For instance if a user types "!__ap" in chat, it is recognized as a command to engage the auto-pilot of the system.